 Food and grocery shopping in Tobago is an experience that will either bring extreme frustration or a huge smile to your face.
 Allow lots of time.
 Shopping on Tobago is not something that can be hurried.
 Tobago time operates in a different dimension and "hurrying" is a guaranteed way of raising blood pressure and creating tension.

 Forget about hypermarkets and huge department stores.
 Forget about stock control, laden or logically laid-out shelves.
 One goes shopping to see what is available, not to buy specific items.
 Never assume that something that is on the shelf today will be there tomorrow.

-Every village in Tobago has one or more small local shops selling the basic supplies.
-Be warned; the range of commodities sold are minimal and many staples are only available in large economy sizes.
-It can well be worth finding some space in your luggage to take a collection of stackable plastic containers with tight lids.
-These will be useful for storing the contents of packages after opening and will be invaluable for keeping ants at bay.
+Every village has one or more small shops or mini-marts selling basic 'local' supplies.
+The range of commodities available are minimal and many staples are only available in economy sizes.
+Be prepared to buy airtight food containers to keep ants at bay.